Logging in

 Firstly, you should try the password reset tool, this is available within the ‘can’t access your account’ section on each login screen.

-If you need to change your password manually, please see the Library IT Adviser (a valid UCA student ID card MUST be presented if you require a new password).
+If you need to change your password manually, please see an IT Adviser at your campus library (a valid UCA student ID card MUST be presented if you require a new password).
 Passwords cannot be changed over email.

 • My account says it’s temporarily locked.